Skip to Content

 Eat at Kings Head Inn at Bledington

-Next my dearly beloved had a pile of excellent devilled kidneys although not especially devilish and I enjoyed a thick piece of baked cod on top of a seafood risotto.
+Next my dearly beloved had a pile of excellent devilled kidneys although not especially devilish.
+I enjoyed a thick piece of baked cod on top of a seafood risotto.
 If a restaurant can be judged by the skill with which it does the simple things, such a mixed bowl of vegetables, this one came out tops and had us cooing over a bowl of buttery carrots and greens.

 Eat at Kings Head Inn at Bledington